bitfield/script/README.md

 # Closing pipes

 If you've dealt with files in Go before, you'll know that you need to _close_ the file once you've finished with it.
 Otherwise, the program will retain what's called a _file handle_ (the kernel data structure which represents an open file).
-There is a limit to the total number of open file handles for a given program, and for the system as a whole, so a program which leaks file handles will eventually crash, and will waste resources in the meantime.
+There is a limit to the total number of open filehandles for a given program, and for the system as a whole, so a program which leaks filehandles will eventually crash and will waste resources in the meantime.

-Files aren't the only things which need to be closed after reading: so do network connections, HTTP response bodies, and so on.
+Files aren't the only things that need to be closed after reading: so do network connections, HTTP response bodies, and so on.

 How does `script` handle this?
 Simple.
 The data source associated with a pipe will be automatically closed once it is read completely.
 Therefore, calling any sink method which reads the pipe to completion (such as `String()`) will close its data source.
 The only case in which you need to call `Close()` on a pipe is when you don't read from it, or you don't read it to completion.